Wishing you knew more about Aboriginal culture? Search no more.

 The white Australian population at that time was about 3.7 million; the Aboriginal population can only be estimated to around 50,000 to 60,000.
 Newspaper sources of the early 1960s considered it "a mildly entertaining historical oddity" trying to count Aboriginal people on one day, and an impossible task to do:

-Trailing after the primitive tribesmen for the purposes of enumeration would have been more difficult than rounding up a mob of wild brumbies.—'Candid Comment' in: SMH
+Trailing after the primitive tribesmen for the purposes of enumeration would have been more difficult than rounding up a mob of wild brumbies.— 'Candid Comment' in the Sydney Morning Herald

 Petitions, motions and private bills: referendum initiatives